techqueria/website/content/about/_index.md

 ---
-title: About 🌮️
+title: About
-description: "Techqueria is a 501c3 nonprofit representing one of the largest communities for Latinx professionals in the tech industry. 🌮"
+description: "Techqueria is a 501c3 nonprofit representing one of the largest communities for Latinx professionals in the tech industry."
 noTimeEstimate: true
 ---